jula20ad/Master-Thesis-2022/README.md

 Jupyter notebook: 'Low risk anomaly_use' contains a calculation of backward and forward betas.
 Banks are then sorted into three groups (30%,40%,30%) according to betas (both backward and forward) and then a value- and equal-weighted portfolio is created in each group.
 To examine the low risk anomaly, then backward betas and alphas are estimated for the backward sorted portfolios.
 This gives 6 pairs of alpha and betas that an extra linear regression is performed to determine the strenght of the low risk anomaly.
 Dependencies to file 'Load of data_GitHub'

+Jupyter notebook: 'Low risk anomaly - reduced time period' contains the same as file 'Low risk anomaly_use', however the data is reduced to end in 2011.
+Dependencies to file 'Load of data_GitHub' and 'Low risk anomaly_use'.

+Jupyter notebook: 'Low risk anomaly_use10port' contains the same as file 'Low risk anomaly_use', however banks are sorted into 10 equal sized groups instead of 3.
+Dependencies to file 'Load of data_GitHub'.

+Jupyter notebook: 'Low risk anomaly_useNoCrisis' contains the same as file 'Low risk anomaly_use', however data from Januar 2007 to February 2009 is removed.
+Dependencies to file 'Load of data_GitHub'.

+Jupyter notebook: 'BW Step 1 - Regression backward beta' contains calculations of inverse tier 1 ratio and inverse tier 1/RWA ratio along with linare and kernel regression of backward beta on inverse tier 1 ratio.
+Dependencies to file 'Load of data_GitHub' and 'Low risk anomaly_use'.